Skip to main content

 Install Instructions

-Each MV52 comes with an instruction pamphlet within the box.
-This pamphlet contains detailed step-by-step guides and images to assist in the physical install of the camera.
+Each MV52 includes an instruction pamphlet in the box.
+The pamphlet provides step-by-step guides and images to assist with the camera's physical installation.

-The camera out of the box comes with a protective lens cover.
-Please remove this lens cap before installation.
+The camera comes with a protective lens cover.
+Remove the lens cover before installation.

 Placement Guidelines